 The small reef extending west of Bocas Town is the closest snorkeling spot from Bocas del Toro main city.
 Don’t hesitate to cast an eye there before heading to the more famous spots of the archipelago (like Playa Estrella and Cayo Coral).
 Despite a pretty dull marine environment, this spot gives a good overview of a mangrove swamp ecosystem where sea stars, reef fish and numerous colorful invertebrate species take shelter.

 The spot is located about 1 km west of Bocas Town.
 It can only be accessed by boat.
 Several companies in town sell snorkeling tours (about 2 hours long, generally including another snorkeling stop at the nearby spot of Barco Hundido).
 The boat trip from Bocas Town’s jetty to the spot only takes a few minutes.

 You will enter the water from your boat, following your guide’s instructions.

 The snorkeling area is extending on the island’s west side.
 It consists in a reef fringing a mangrove swamp.
-The reef flat is about 100 to 150 m large, it is a shallow area (↕1-1,50m), well sheltered from waves and currents.
-Numerous concrete pillars stick out of the water in some places, attracting terns and cormorants looking for fish.
+The reef flat is about 100 to 150 m large.
+It is a shallow area (↕1-1,50m), well sheltered from waves and currents.
+Numerous concrete pillars sticking out of the water in some places attract terns and cormorants looking for fish.

 The spot is in a natural environment, but you will find in Bocas Town a wide choice of restaurants, supermarkets and accommodation fitting all budgets.